netzo/fresh-netzo/lib/apis/_create-api/readme.md

 ### No auth

-By default Netzo sends requests with no authorization details.
+Requests will be sent without authorization by default.
 If your resource does not require any authorization details you may go ahead and start using your resource right away.

 ### Basic auth